Yaskawa-Global/motoros2/README.md

  1. touch `[System Info]`→`[Setup]` and select `OPTION FUNCTION`
  1. move to `MotoPlus FUNC.`, make sure it is set to `USED`.
 If it isn't, set it to `USED`
  1. move cursor down to `MOTOMAN DRIVER` and make sure it is set to `USED`.
 If it isn't, set it to `USED`

+## Option Function compatibility

+The current version of MotoROS2 (`0.1.2`) is ***not*** compatible with the following Option Function(s) and/or other MotoPlus application(s):

+- Simple Connect

+  *Simple Connect* is an application installed by Yaskawa America to manage peripheral equipment in a robotic work cell.
+  It is primarily installed on robots that were purchased with an arc-welding configuration.
+  This application is not compatible with MotoROS2 at this time and must be removed to run MotoROS2.

+- Absolute Accuracy Compensation

+  This feature improves accuracy of supported robots when performing Cartesian motions from INFORM jobs.
+  MotoROS2 currently does not support Cartesian motion and therefore can't benefit from *Absolute Accuracy Compensation*.
+  Please refer to [Yaskawa-Global/motoros2#206](https://github.com/Yaskawa-Global/motoros2/issues/206) for an investigation into the compatibility of MotoROS2 with controllers with *Absolute Accuracy Compensation* enabled.

+Please post questions about compatibility of MotoROS2 with specific controller features, Option Functions and/or MotoPlus applications in the [Discussion](https://github.com/Yaskawa-Global/motoros2/discussions/categories/q-a) forum.
+Include information on the specific controller and robot model, as well as system software version and information on the MotoPlus application and/or controller feature in question.

 ## Download